 If you select a breeder, they will only sell a hamster as-is with no cage included.
 You might get a small bag of starter food if they’re generous enough to toss that in as a freebie.

-Hamster cost can vary quite a bit depending on the mutation, markings, and breed.
+Hamster prices can vary quite a bit depending on the mutation, markings, and breed.
 Each breeder will charge their own rates or fees as they see fit.
 Most are highly knowledgeable about care, so sometimes it really pays off to get a hamster from a specialized professional.

 When you’re ready to buy supplies, you might only have to get certain items one time.
 Unlike food and bedding, other necessities should be a one-stop-shop until the product loses functionality.